 Flying Horse Farms provides magical, transformative camp experiences for children with serious illnesses—free of charge.
 Located in the rolling hills of Mt.
 Gilead, Ohio, and part of the SeriousFun Children's Network started by actor and philanthropist Paul Newman, the organization is a dream-come-true for many children and their families.
-The Red Barn Report, a quarterly newsletter, strives to convey a positive, upbeat message of hope about the fun and frivolity of camp.
+The Red Barn Report is the organization's quarterly newsletter, and it delivers a positive, upbeat message of hope.

 When Capital University took on the voluminous task of launching a new website, they turned to me to write content for the Conservatory of Music and many of the other program areas.
 I interviewed numerous professors as well as current and past students to gather the information for program overviews, faculty bios and student success stories.
-The university wanted the voice and tone of the website to appeal to both current and prospective students and their parents.
+The voice and tone of the website needed to appeal to current and prospective students and their parents.